 4. Making offerings with both hands

 In Korea, little forms of etiquette are important.
 In some countries, passing things with your left hand is a No-no. Not Korea.
 When offering or accepting anything– money, gifts or food — use both hands.
 For example, if you’re paying or receiving change from the cashier at a convenience store, do so with both hands.
 There are variations to this, so please watch the above video for examples.
 Needless to say, whenever you’re doing something which requires both hands, you’ll want to make sure they’re both available and not holding things.

 5. Where to Go Potty?

-Public restrooms are easier to find and more omnipresent than trash cans.
+Public restrooms are easier to find and more omnipresent than trash cans (that’s no joke).
 You’ll find them in subways, train stations, shopping malls, parks, coffee houses, a lot of places.
 However, always take your tissues with you, as they might not have toilet paper.
 Another thing is you’ll notice if they don’t have a soap dispenser, they do this funky thing by putting a bar of soap on a metal holder extending over the faucet.
 You wet your hands and rub them over the bar.
 Westerners find the notion of a shared bar of soap a little icky, but hey, at least its soap!